ryo-wijaya/sprout/docs/walkthrough.md

+A link to the demo video pertaining to this walkthrough can be found here: https://drive.google.com/file/d/1ta9Jar93Ac8LM5Px_m-h0kAmhdyQrMaK/view?usp=sharing.
+Each section has been updated with the relevant timestamps.

 ## Overview of contract functions

 Note that many of these functions, while public, can only be called with a certain access right.
 For example, Escrow contract functions can only be called by the JobListing and DisputeResolutionDAO contract that has their addresses set by the contract owner.